 - Desired savings, investments, or additional debt payments

 Next, total those fixed monthly expenses.
-Figure out your net (take-home) pay, per month and subtract your fixed monthly expenses from your net pay.
+Figure out your net (take-home) pay per month and subtract your fixed monthly payments from your net income.
 The money you have leftover is yours to spend on needs and wants (think groceries, entertainment, etc.).
 Taking ten minutes to break down your money this way quickly narrows your focus and gives you power over the variables you can manage.

 It happens.
 Whether it be because an emergency came up or you just had a little trouble sticking to your numbers (don’t worry, we’ve all been there), sometimes money gets tight by the end of the month.

 First: Don’t stress.
-It happens and, if you’ve budgeted the way we laid out in step 2, you’re necessities have been taken care of.
+It happens and, if you’ve budgeted the way we laid out in step 2, your necessities have been taken care of.
 Whew!
-That’s the important part.
+That’s the critical part.

 Take your time to find the routine that works for you.
-Simply getting started is enough to be proud of and will get you on the path toward a strong financial future.
+Getting started is enough to be proud of and get you on the path toward a healthy financial future.